 In 2012, Phil was invited by renowned creative director David Holmes to collaborate as typographer and book designer alongside Sir Peter Blake, godfather of British Pop Art, and four other master artists, to create a box of treasures celebrating eight decades in the life of Sir Peter Blake and The Macallan.

-Phil also wrote and designed, What They Didn’t Teach You In Design School this year, published by Ilex Press, distributed by Thames & Hudson.
+Phil also wrote and designed, What They Didn’t Teach You In Design School, published by Ilex Press, distributed by Thames & Hudson.

 To get in touch or ask about commissioning a folded book, please send an email to email@example.com